-Iced Tea Concentrate is hands down the easiest way to have a cold pitcher of tea ready at all times.
-Mix it up with different flavor combos, infuse with fresh fruit and herbs, or add in flavored syrups.
-Looking for a way to serve homemade iced tea at your next party, shower, rehearsal dinner, picnic, or BBQ?
-Look no further!
+Iced Tea Concentrate is hands down the easiest way to have a cold pitcher of iced tea ready at all times.
+Mix it up with different flavor combos, infuse with fresh fruit and herbs, or add in flavored syrups to make it your own.
+Whether you're serving tea at your next party, picnic, BBQ, or pool party, look no further!

 Skip to:

 Making iced tea concentrate instead of just a gallon of tea is simple, yet TOTALLY life changing.
-We go through about a gallon of tea every day or two.
+We go through about a gallon of tea every day or two in the summer.
 With this little trick I am able to have 3 gallons worth of tea concentrate in the fridge ready and waiting.

 If you're more of a lemonade person (or an Arnold Palmer person), try this homemade lemonade concentrate recipe!